microsoft/playwright/docs/docker/README.md

 ```

 > **NOTE**: Using `--ipc=host` is recommended when using Chrome ([Docker docs](https://docs.docker.com/engine/reference/run/#ipc-settings---ipc)).
 Chrome can run out of memory without this flag.

+Since the seccomp profile is now in use, you have to create a separate user with `adduser pwuser` which you use to run your browsers with Playwright.

 ### Using on CI